Top Tips When Selling A Property

 - Highlight the Universal Selling Proposition (USP): Apart from the staples such as bedrooms, kitchen, and living room, be sure to photograph some of the more exciting aspects of the house such as the jacuzzi, pool, or tree-house.

 - Create 3D photos of in-progress rooms using RoomSketcher: A few rooms may be under renovation, but you can still show the prospective buyer what they will look like after the transformation.
 For instance, show virtual 3D photos created using the RoomSketcher App.
 These look just like real photos.
 You can capture your vision down to the colors, textures, materials, and furnishings.
 The app also works out great for new build properties, where it’s not possible to provide actual photographs.

 Along with photos, one of the latest trends is to include a 3-4 minute video showcase of your property.

-Buyers have greater trust in property listings when they can see a video as it offers a more complete understanding of the space.
-According to a survey by the National Association of Realtors in 2018, 73% of homeowners would prefer to work with a real estate agent who uses videos in the property listing.
+Buyers have greater trust in property listings when they can see a video.
+A video offers a more complete understanding of the space.
+According to a survey by NAR in 2018, 73% of homeowners would prefer to work with a real estate agent who uses videos in the property listing.
 This preference will likely rise in this era of physical distancing and the growing comfort in making purchase decisions online.